Origami-Cloudless-AI/software-engineering-project/kickoff.md

 ::: columns
 :::: {.column width=55%}
 _"The main goal of this software engineering project is to develop a solution that enables a seamless **TinyML lifecycle management**.
-In particular, the idea is to build a framework that **in an automated fashion** performs the different steps of the TinyML lifecycle management."_
+In particular, the idea is to build a framework that **in an automated fashion** performs the different steps of the TinyML lifecycle management."_ from the original proposal[*]()

 ::::